Approximating Persistent Homology for Large Datasets: Technical Details for Fr echet Means of Persistence Diagrams

 Denote $\displaystyle \sigma^2 = \min_{D_F}\int_{\mathcal{D}_p} \mathrm{W}^p_p(D_F, D)\diff (\pi^{\otimes m})_*(D)$.
 Then by definition of the Fréchet population mean $\mathbf{Fr}$,

 Using Theorem \ref{thm:wasserstein-point-clouds}, $\mathrm{W}^p_p(\mathbf{Fr}, D[\mathcal{X}]) \leq C_N\mathrm{H}^p_p(\bm{S}_n, \mathcal{X})$, so \eqref{eq:bias_fr_wass_stab} becomes

 As above in the case of mean persistence measures, it now remains to bound the $p$-Hausdorff distance $\mathbb{E}[\mathrm{H}^p_p(\bm{S}_n, \mathcal{X})]$.
-Together with Theorem \ref{thm:hausdorff_bound}, we obtain the following rate estimates for the bias of Fréchet means:
+Together with Lemma \ref{lemma:hausdorff_bound}, we obtain the following bound for the bias of Fréchet means:

-but due to the limited results available on the variance, there currently does not exist a result similar to Theorem \ref{thm:main-mpm} on the approximation error for the Fréchet mean.
-This lack of a theoretical guarantee for Fréchet means nevertheless does not hinder its utility in applications, which will be illustrated and discussed in the following section.